radiodan/radiodan-client.js/docs/usage/overview.md

 # Events

-Events occur in response to:
+When changes happen in the server, events are emitted that relay the change in state.
+Events typically occur in response to:

 * a command you have sent
 * a command someone else sent